-- 1. Press and hold either the 1 or 2 button on the driver's door for five seconds.
-A tone will be heard after $1\frac{1}{2}$ seconds when the memory store is done, continue to hold until a second tone is heard after five seconds. - 2.
-Within three seconds press the $\ensuremath{\square}$. - 3.
-A tone will be heard when the deactivation is complete. - 4.
+1. Press and hold either the 1 or 2 button on the driver's door for five seconds.
+A tone will be heard after $1\frac{1}{2}$ seconds when the memory store is done, continue to hold until a second tone is heard after five seconds.

+- 2. Within three seconds press the $\square$ . - 3.
 Repeat this procedure for another transmitter if desired.